Heinz J. Brisske

 Heinz earned a Master of Laws (LL.M.) in Taxation from the John Marshall Law School in 1997.
 In 1999, he co-founded the boutique estate planning firm of Huck & Brisske, LLC, with Kevin Huck.
 After Kevin’s retirement at the end of 2012, the law firm of Huck & Brisske merged its practice into Huck Bouma, PC.
 Together, they formed the Life & Legacy Planning Group of Huck Bouma.
 Built on a “Legacy of Trust,” the attorneys in the Life & Legacy Planning Group are highly respected estate planning, estate administration and elder law attorneys.

-Currently residing in Wheaton with Ellen, his wife of 47 years, Heinz still enjoys spending time with his two children, Laura and David.
-The Brisske family has a close relationship and spends time together regularly.
-Laura is a stay-at-home mom, married to Corey, a packaging engineer with Fabri-Kal in Kalamazoo, Michigan.
-They have two little girls, Lilia and Josephine.
-David is an Investment Professional at the New York City offices of Permira, a private equity firm based in London.
+Currently residing in Wheaton with Ellen, his wife of 48 years, Heinz still enjoys spending time with his two children, Laura and David, and their children, Lilia, Josephine, Klara and Hazel.
+Laura is a stay-at-home mom married to Corey, and David, who is married to Jona, is an investment professional with Permira, a private equity firm based in London.

 An avid photographer and wine collector, Heinz also enjoys the occasional round of golf.
-The Brisskes’ favorite way to relax is to spend time at their getaway in Scottsdale, Arizona, no matter the season.
+The Brisskes’ favorite way to relax is to spend time at their getaway in Waynesville, North Carolina, where they own a home tucked away in the forests of the Smoky Mountains.

 Speaking Engagements: Publications: